 Hair transplants aren’t usually effective for treating alopecia areata.
 Scalp micropigmentation can be effective for disguising small bald patches on the scalp.

 Because alopecia areata often clears up on its own, some GPs prefer to give the condition time to resolve itself before issuing prescriptions.
 This usually depends on the severity of your condition and the impact on your general health and wellbeing.

 If your GP won’t refer you for treatment and you want to speed up the process, you can get private treatment at specialist hair loss clinics across the UK.
 You’ll need to pay for this yourself, but it often means you’ll see results much more quickly than with NHS treatment.

 Private hair loss clinics can perform their own diagnostic tests to assess your hair loss.
 Alternatively, with your permission, they can use the information from your NHS doctor (such as blood test results) to create a bespoke treatment plan for you.
-This will give you the best possible chance of quickly addressing and reversing your alopecia areata symptoms.
+This will give you the best possible chance of stopping alopecia areata from spreading, and even reversing your symptoms.

 With more than 45 years’ experience, the Wimpole Clinic is one of the longest-running hair loss clinics in the UK.
 Our hair loss experts can help you diagnose and treat alopecia areata, as well as a range of other hair loss conditions.

 Book a free consultation to find out more about alopecia areata treatments available at the Wimpole Clinic.